The Carrying of the Cross

 A name recorded almost in passing

-Of the many details Luke includes in his account of the crucifixion, one of the most understated is also one of the most human: "As the soldiers led him away, they seized Simon from Cyrene, who was on his way in from the country, and put the cross on him and made him carry it behind Jesus" (Luke 23:26, NIV).
+Of the many details Luke includes in his account of the crucifixion, one of the most understated is also one of the most human: "As they led him away, they seized one Simon of Cyrene, who was coming from the country, and laid on him the cross, to carry it behind Jesus" (Luke 23:26, RSV-CE).
 Simon isn't a disciple, a witness with something to gain, or anyone previously mentioned in the story.
 He is simply a man walking into the city, pulled without warning into an execution he had nothing to do with.

 A somber baroque painting of Christ wearing a crown of thorns, flanked by two other figures in a dimly lit composition.